Montekarl/Symfony_playground/readme.md

 Looping an array with a Twig
 -------------------------

-Create an array in a controller function:
+Create an array within a method in a controller class:

             $variable = [1,2,3,4,5];